SAP/fosstars-rating-core/docs/oss/security/aws/aws-sdk-php-laravel.md

 ### LGTM score

-Score: 0.0, confidence is 5.0 (low), importance is 1.0 (high)
+Score: N/A, confidence is 5.0 (low), importance is 1.0 (high)

+The score is N/A because the project uses languages that are not supported by LGTM.

 The sub-score uses 2 features:

+1. A set of programming languages: PHP, OTHER
+1. The worst LGTM grade of the project: unknown

+### How a project uses CodeQL

+Score: N/A, confidence is 10.0 (max), importance is 1.0 (high)

+The score is N/A because the project uses languages that are not supported by CodeQL.

+The sub-score uses 4 features:

+1. A set of programming languages: PHP, OTHER
 1. Does it use LGTM checks?
 No
-1. The worst LGTM grade of the project: unknown
+1. If a project runs CodeQL checks for commits: No
+1. If a project runs CodeQL scans: No

 ### FindSecBugs score

-Score: N/A, confidence is 10.0 (max), importance is 1.0 (high)
+Score: N/A, confidence is 10.0 (max), importance is 0.5 (medium)